-Dollar-cost averaging (DCA) is the strategy of investing a fixed amount of money at regular intervals — say, $500 on the 1st of every month — regardless of what the market is doing.
-Instead of trying to time the perfect entry point, you buy more shares when prices drop and fewer when they rise.
+Dollar-cost averaging (DCA) is the strategy of investing your money in equal portions, at regular intervals, regardless of the ups and downs in the market — say, $500 on the 1st of every month.
+As the SEC notes, this means you buy more shares when prices drop and fewer when they rise.
 The result: a smoother average cost per share and a habit that quietly builds wealth over decades.

 If you contribute to a 401(k) through payroll, you're already dollar-cost averaging — you just may not have called it that.
 This guide breaks down the math with real 2026 numbers, shows where DCA beats lump-sum investing, and where it doesn't.